 Taxi to Athens from the Airport

-It costs around $40 to $60 to take a cab, depending on where your hotel is located.
+It costs around $40 to $60 to take a cab from the airport to the city, depending on where your hotel is located.
 We didn’t have great luck using Uber (we arrived the day before Orthodox Easter) and FreeNow was better for trips around Athens.

 Visitors to Athens can also book their transport ahead of time to be certain that a car will be waiting on arrival.
 This Athens car service has fair prices and gets top reviews.